chrishensel/ezPacker/README.md

 > Grab the build output - but not all files - and pack them in a ZIP archive.

-I didn't want to write batch scripts, since for this use-case it was just too much, the error handling is annoying to do and quite frankly, I simply shouldn't do that.
+I didn't want to write batch scripts, since for this use-case it was just too much, the error handling is annoying to do and quite frankly, I simply shouldn't have to do that.
 Also I didn't want to rely on (proprietary) tools, be dependent on TFSBuild or write complicated MSBuild-target files for this.

 So I wrote this little tool, which can do the following...